-You’ll see a wide range of different drill bits out there.
-One is not necessarily better than all the others, but they each have their pros and cons.
-Choosing the right one is essential for doing any project correctly and efficiently.
-For most more challenging projects, you’re going to be choosing between cobalt and titanium drill bits.
+There is a wide range of drill bits available.
+One is not necessarily better than all the others, but they each have pros and cons.
+Choosing the right one is essential for completing any project correctly and efficiently.
+For most more challenging projects, you will choose between cobalt and titanium drill bits.

-Both of these bits are designed to drill through metal, making them durable and tougher than most drill bits.
+Both of these bits are designed to drill through metal, making them tougher than most drill bits.
 However, there are subtle differences between them.
-As we said, neither of these drill bits is necessarily always going to be the best choice.
-They are very situational, and your choice will largely depend on what projects you’re doing.
+Each type is better for specific tasks, and your choice will largely depend on which projects you’re interested in.

 Cobalt Drill Bits

 All metal-on-metal bits are going to heat up.
-That is just the nature of rubbing two pieces of metal together very quickly.
+That is just the nature of rubbing two pieces of metal together.
 However, cobalt blades are made to dissipate heat.
 Cobalt is particularly good at dissipating heat over the contact surface.
 They can dissipate heat very quickly, even at top speeds.

-You don’t have to worry about one of these blades getting very hot.
+You don’t have to worry about one of these bits getting very hot.

-Cobalt bits tend to be quite expensive.
+Cobalt bits are expensive.
 However, they are more durable and long-lasting than other options, including titanium.
-Because of this, they can often save you money in the long run.
+Because of that, they can often save you money.
 It depends on whether you want to spend more money now or later.

-In general, despite their higher price, cobalt bits tend to provide pretty good value for the cost – mostly because you can use them for so long.
+Despite their higher price, cobalt bits tend to provide pretty good value for the cost because you can use them for so long.

 Titanium Drill Bits

 Titanium drill bits are similar to cobalt drill bits.
 They are also made to drill through tougher materials, like metal.
-However, there are a few slight differences that set them apart from their Cobalt cousins – though both do look very similar at first.
+However, a few slight differences set them apart from their Cobalt cousins, even though they look very similar at first.

 Titanium drill bits are not entirely made with titanium.
 Instead, they have a metal core and a titanium coating.
-This titanium is essential for preventing overheating, as we discuss below.
-However, these bits do not contain any cobalt.
+Titanium is essential for preventing overheating, as we’ll discuss below.
+However, the bits do not contain any cobalt.

-While the differences in material are a significant difference between cobalt and titanium drill bits, in practice, you probably aren’t going to notice a huge difference.
+While the differences in the materials used to manufacture them are significant between cobalt and titanium drill bits, in practice, you probably aren’t going to notice a huge difference.
 There are only a few situations where the material sets the bits apart.

 Titanium blades have a coating.
-Over time, this coating will wear off.
-When the coating is completely gone, the bit would have lost much of its heat resistance.
-This is a problem when you’re drilling metal since metal-on-metal can get very hot, very fast.
+Over time, it will wear off.
+The bit would have lost much of its heat resistance when the coating is completely gone.
+This is a problem when drilling metal since metal-on-metal can get very hot quickly.

-When you sharpen titanium drill bits, this coating comes off as well.
-Because of this, you really can’t sharpen the titanium drill bits very much before they become unusable.
+When you sharpen titanium drill bits, the coating comes off.
+You can’t sharpen the titanium drill bits very much before they become unusable.
 They have a short lifespan.

-When you’re drilling metal with a metal bit, things are going to get hot.
-Most drill bits out there designed for tougher materials have some design feature that is made to dissipate heat.
+Most drill bits designed for tougher materials have design features that dissipate heat.
 For titanium drill bits, it’s the titanium coating.
-This coating protects the metal core from the heat and dissipates it along the surface.
+This coating protects the metal core from heat and dissipates it along the surface.

-However, this coating does wear down over time.
+However, the coating does wear down over time.
 Once it gets thin enough, it won’t do its job correctly.

 Titanium drill bits are usually cheaper than cobalt bits.
 However, they don’t last as long because the coating comes off over time.
 As you might imagine, this can cost you more money in the long run.

-Of course, some people don’t need a durable bit that is going to last a long time.
-If you need to drill a few holes, a titanium drill bit is likely sufficient.
-However, those who drill into metal often will need to replace their titanium bits, which can add up.
+Of course, some people don’t need a durable bit that will last a long time.
+A titanium drill bit is likely sufficient if you need to drill a few holes.
+However, those who drill into metal often need to replace their titanium bits, which can add up.

 Which One to Use?

 Once again, neither of these drill bits is better than the other.
-It depends on what material you’re working with and what you’re trying to accomplish.
+It depends on which material you’re working with and what you’re trying to accomplish.

 For Versatility, Go With Cobalt

-If you work with a wide variety of materials, you probably want a set of cobalt bits.
-They are just going to last longer and can be used with even the toughest materials.
-They are best for professionals, though DIYers, with lots of projects, will appreciate them as well.
+If you work with various materials, you probably want a set of cobalt bits.
+They will last longer and can be used with even the toughest materials.
+They are best for professionals, though DIYers working on several projects will also appreciate them.

-Of course, this is assuming that you have a bit of money to spend upfront.
-Cobalt bits are quite a bit more expensive than titanium ones.
-But they last longer, so you’ll save more in the long run.
+Of course, this assumes you have a bit of money to spend upfront.
+Cobalt bits are more expensive than titanium ones, but they last longer, so you’ll save more in the long run.

 For Working with Wood and Soft Metal, Choose Titanium

 With that said, titanium bits are best for wood and softer metals.
-They cost you less up front and won’t wear down super quickly when put up against these softer materials.
-With harder materials, they will need more frequent sharpening, which can wear their coating down quickly.
+With softer materials, they cost you less upfront and won’t wear down quickly.
+They will need more frequent sharpening with harder materials, which can wear their coating down quickly.

 All in all, both of these bits dissipate heat well and can handle tougher materials.
-Which option you choose is going to depend on how much money you have to spend upfront, how often you plan on using the bit, and what material you need to drill.
+Which option you choose depends on how much money you have to spend upfront, how often you plan to use the bit, and which material you need to drill.